-We will have 7 directors upon completion of this offering.
+We have 5 directors as of the date of this prospectus.
 Our board of directors will be divided into two classes with only one class of directors being elected in each year and each class (except for those directors appointed prior to our first annual meeting of stockholders) serving a two-year term.
 In accordance with Nasdaq corporate governance requirements, we are not required to hold an annual meeting until one year after our first fiscal year end following our listing on Nasdaq.
-The term of office of the first class of directors, consisting of Ambassador Hans H. Hertell, Mike Penrod, Gene Zolotarev and Isaac Chetrit, will expire at our first annual meeting of stockholders.
-The term of office of the second class of directors, consisting of Shahal Khan, Peter Plaut, and Leon Golden will expire at the second annual meeting of stockholders.
+The term of office of the first class of directors, consisting of Joseph Porrello and Isaac Chetrit, will expire at our first annual meeting of stockholders.
+The term of office of the second class of directors, consisting of Shahal Khan, Scott Young and Leon Golden will expire at the second annual meeting of stockholders.